developit/microbundle/.changeset/odd-pets-type.md

 ---
-'microbundle': minor
+'microbundle': patch
 ---

-Enable config overriding by the publishConfig field
+Add support for configuration overrides using the `publishConfig` package.json field.